 Discovery Center Volunteers Needed on Tuesdays and Thursdays

-Tampa Bay Watch seeks volunteers ages 16 and over for our new Discovery Center located on the new St. Pete pier opening later in 2020.
+Tampa Bay Watch seeks volunteers ages 16 and over for our new Discovery Center located on the new St. Pete Pier.
 Docents/volunteers are needed to give facility tours, answer questions, and monitor the exhibits and touch tanks.
 Familiarity with coastal ecosystems is helpful but not required.
 A passion for the environment is highly desired.
 For more information contact Heidi Blair, Discovery Center Operations Manager, at email@example.com